About Us

 President's Message

-Welcome to CABS-ACSB, past and new member!
 First off, I would like to thank everyone for your support and commitment to CABS-ACSB.
-Our membership continues to amaze me with their vast knowledge and experience in biosafety and biosecurity.
+Our membership continues to grow each year and the continued growth and success of CABS-ACSB would not be possible without the dedication and energy of our members.

 CABS-ACSB continues to deliver a successful professional designation program, the Registered Biological Safety Officers designation, which is recognized nationally among safety professionals.
 With out continued collaboration with Canadian College of Microbiologist (CCM), this year, CABS-ACSB continues to work towards establishing the next level for a professional designation, the Certified Biosafety Professional program.
-Currently, we are developing the competency requirements for this program with CCM and developing examination questions with the help from subject experts sourced from CCM and CABS-ACSB membership.
-This new certification program will recognize a level of competence in the field of Biosafety beyond the Registered Biological Safety Officers program, which will include a proctored examination through CCM.
+Currently, a committee, composed of subject experts sourced from CCM and CABS-ACSB membership, was organized to take this program to the next level by initiating the development of the questions for the Certified Biosafety Professional exam.
+They continue to work hard to have the draft version completed by the end of this year.
+We also continue to work to finalize the competency requirements for this program with CCM.
+This new certification program will recognize a level of competence in the field of Biosafety beyond the Registered Biological Safety Officers program.

 On behalf of the executive of CABS-ACSB, we would like to thank the membership for your continued hard work, dedication, and support to CABS-ACSB and the biosafety/biosecurity profession.